utkarshcmu/grafana.org/content/blog/2018-12-28-closer-look-at-grafanas-user-interface-for-loki.md

 This neglects the fact that we as humans are great at pattern recognition.
 Log outputs have rhythm and structure.
 A healthy log output may look like a healthy electrocardiogram.
-Pagination interrupts multi-row patterns and makes it harder to spot the hiccups you are looking for.
+Pagination interrupts multi-line patterns and makes it harder to spot the hiccups you are looking for.
 Just like you don't look at every c-h-a-r-a-c-t-e-r of a word to identify it, you don't need to look at every log line to spot at pattern.

 The second problem is delay.
 Every time I advance a page, a request is sent to load a new set.
 And since that request returns a similarly small set of lines, chances are that I might have to request the next page again.
 The worst problem we found, however, was that pagination takes control away from the user.
 Your built-in browser search becomes much less powerful, if the rendered set of lines is small.

 So what do we do instead?
-We return and render a decent number of rows that is big enough to spot patterns as you scroll down (currently 1000), and that, since it is already loaded in the browser, can be searched further using your browser’s search function.
+We return and render a decent number of log lines that is big enough to spot patterns as you scroll down.
+Since these logs are already loaded in the browser, they can be searched further using your browser’s search function.
+The default limit is currently 1000 lines, but is configurable.

 ### Filtering log lines

-Without paging, you need to make sure what you are looking for is in the result set of the 1000 rows.
+Without paging, you need to make sure what you are looking for is in the result set of the 1000 lines.
 You do this by filtering.
 The combination of time, labels, and a regular expression should be enough to return a decent result set to scroll through.
 A graph above the log results shows how many log lines coloured by log level for the given query are seen over time.